star2star/material-ui-schema-form/README.md

-# Material UI Schema Form
+# react-schema-form Demo

 View [live demo]( )!

-# material-ui-schema-form
+# react-schema-form

 This library is an ongoing re-write of Network New Technologies' [react-schema-form](https://github.com/networknt/react-schema-form).